49fd6m92vc-code/wmrn-radio-history-archive/content/contribute-materials/_index.md

 ---

-## How Materials Are Used
+## How Materials Are Managed

+All contributed materials are reviewed for historical relevance and preservation feasibility.

+Accepted items are cataloged within the archive and assigned a permanent accession number.
+When appropriate, materials are digitized for long-term preservation.

-All contributed materials are considered for inclusion in the archive for historical and educational purposes.
-Contributors retain ownership of their original materials unless otherwise agreed.
+Contributors retain ownership of original materials unless otherwise agreed.
+Loan arrangements for digitization are welcome.

-Whenever possible, credit will be given to contributors.
-If you have preferences regarding attribution, privacy, or usage, those can be discussed before anything is published.
+Whenever possible, contributors are credited in the archival record.
+Attribution preferences, privacy considerations, or usage limitations can be discussed prior to publication.

 Not every contribution may appear publicly, but all submissions are reviewed with care and respect.